Agitation in Older Adults with Dementia Caused by Environmental Stressors

 - Non-aggressive Physical Behavior: Pacing, wandering, repetitive body motions, hoarding or shadowing

-- Aggressive Verbal Behavior: Cursing and abusive and abusive language
+- Aggressive Verbal Behavior: Cursing and abusive language

 Environmental causes of agitation in older persons with dementia include: sensory overload, such as too much noise, activity, or clutter, or too many people in the environment; unfamiliar people, places, or sounds; sudden movements, startling noises; feeling lost, insecure, or forgotten; difficulty adjusting to darkness from well-lighted area and vice versa.
 Another interesting finding indicates that the television, mirror image, dolls or figurines may represent extra people in the environment.
 While this list is not exclusive, it identifies some of the most common triggers of agitation.
 The person with dementia is experiencing a profound loss of their ability as a result of the disease.

-The ideal environment for a person with dementia provides clear, calm, comforting structure.
+The ideal environment for a person with dementia is a clear, calm, comforting structure.
 Routine is very important since changes in schedule or rushing can cause extreme disappointment, frustration, or fear.
 A physically comfortable environment is important.
 Some suggestions for structuring the physical and psychosocial environment include:

 - providing a predictable routine for the patient; separate disruptive and noisy persons from quieter persons; simplify tasks and routines;